 Dan Tangherlini - Administrator

-Dan Tangherlini was sworn in as Administrator of the U.S. General Services Administration (GSA) on July 5, 2013, following his 15 months of service as the Acting Administrator of GSA.
-Since joining the agency, he has served a vital role in President Barack Obama’s agenda to build a more sustainable, responsible and effective government for the American people.
+Dan Tangherlini has been the Administrator of the U.S. General Services Administration (GSA) since April of 2012.
+During his tenure at the agency, he has played a vital role in President Barack Obama’s agenda to build a more sustainable, responsible and effective government for the American people.
 GSA is responsible for improving the government’s workplace by managing assets, delivering maximum value in acquisitions, preserving historic property, and implementing technology solutions.

 Throughout his career, Mr. Tangherlini has been recognized for fiscal and management leadership.
 Before joining GSA, Tangherlini was confirmed by the United States Senate in 2009 to serve as Treasury’s Assistant Secretary for Management, Chief Financial Officer, and Chief Performance Officer.
 In these roles, Tangherlini served as the principal policy advisor on the development and execution of the budget and performance plans for Treasury and the internal management of the Treasury and its bureaus.
 Tangherlini also served as the agency’s Director of the Office of Small and Disadvantaged Business Utilization.